python/cpython/Doc/library/warnings.rst

 .. function:: simplefilter(action[, category[, lineno[, append]]])

-   Insert a simple entry into the list of warnings filters.
-The meaning of the function parameters is as for :func:`filterwarnings`, but regular expressions are not needed as the filter inserted always matches any message in any module as long as the category and line number match.
+   Insert a simple entry into the list of :ref:`warnings filter specifications
+   <warning-filter>`.
+The meaning of the function parameters is as for
+   :func:`filterwarnings`, but regular expressions are not needed as the filter inserted always matches any message in any module as long as the category and line number match.

 .. function:: resetwarnings()